Hi there!

 In the summer, you’ll also want to take the steps down and walk alongside the water at the marina so you can see the flowers blooming at the Welcome to Victoria Garden sign! (map)

 👆 This is the marina near the parliament buildings with the same totem pole.
-There are many totem poles you can see in Victoria.
+There are many totem poles in Victoria that you can see.

 Victoria cruise port shuttle